duffn/dumb-password-rules/README.rst

 - At least one uppercase and one lowercase letter
 - (Some) special characters are permitted, most are not
 - "Simple" patterns are prohibited
-- PINs are case sensitive (at least its something)
+- PINs are case sensitive (at least it's something)

 |Easybank|